Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, I'd like to know.

-Listen, black people in this country, at least uh uh uh uh poor black people, urban black people, you know, that that category of black people grow up, and when we grow up, I live I grew up in a housing project, okay.
+Listen, black people in this country, at least poor black people, urban black people, you know, that category of black people, grow up.

-When you grow up in that kind of environment, all that you hear from your earliest years is white people don't want black people to get ahead.
+When you grow up in that kind of environment, all that you hear from your earliest years is white people don't want black people to get a hit.

 White people are trying to keep you down.